Mao's Great Famine: Awards and honours

 The book won the Samuel Johnson Prize in 2011 for being what the judges characterised as "stunningly original and hugely important".
 The £20,000 award is the largest in the United Kingdom for a non-fiction book.

 Historian and journalist Ben Macintyre, one of the judges for the Samuel Johnson Prize, said that Mao's Great Famine was a "meticulous account of a brutal man-made calamity [that] is essential reading for anyone seeking to understand the history of the 20th century."
 He added that the book "could have been overwritten, but part of what makes it work so well is it is written with quiet fury.
 He doesn't overstate his case because he doesn't need to.
 Its very strength lies in its depth of scholarship, lightly worn."
 Writer Brenda Maddox, another of the judges for the prize, said that "this book changed my life – I think differently about the 20th century than I did before.
 Why didn't I know about this?"

 Documentary

-There is a documentary Mao's Great Famine directed by Patrick Cabouat and Philippe Grangereau, which featured Dikötter.
+Mao's Great Famine was directed by Patrick Cabouat and Philippe Grangereau in 2012.
+It featured Dikötter as well as oral testimonies from survivors across China that Zhou has interviewed in 4 years.